obsidian-tasks-group/obsidian-tasks/docs/getting-started/statuses/status-settings.md

 ## Bulk-adding Statuses

-### Add all Status types supported by Minimal Theme
+### Minimal Theme

-This populates the Custom Statuses list with all the statuses supported by the Minimal Theme.
+This button populates the Custom Statuses list with all the statuses supported by the Minimal Theme.

 You may wish to delete the default custom statuses first, so that you only see the Minimal statuses.